vonmuff/tic-tac-toe/README.md

 ./tictactoe.exe
 ```

-### :heavy_exclamation_mark: My opinion
+### :thought_balloon: Learning Outcomes

-I wrote this game to practice my skills of C++, Git, and CMake.
-This simple example made me realize how complex it is to write high-quality programs.
+I developed this project to practice skills in C++, Git, and CMake.
+Working on this example highlighted the importance of clean code structure and helped me understand the complexity behind writing high-quality software.